Okains Bay: European settlement

-Okains Bay gained its European name from a Captain Hamilton, who, when was sailing past, was reading a book written by Okain (O'Kane), an Irish naturalist.
+Okains Bay gained its European name from Captain Hamilton, who, when sailing past, was reading a book written by Okain (O'Kane), an Irish naturalist.
 It was first settled by Europeans around 1850.
 By September 1850 the first sections of land were sold by the Canterbury Association to the first European settlers.
 Due to the lack of roads, transport was to and from Lyttelton (21 miles away) by a steamer, which stopped along the way at Little Akaloa.

 The main sawmill began operating in 1874.
 It is now a shearing shed.
 Timber was moved by a trolley line to the first wharf which was situated at the centre of the beach.
 The cheese factory opened in 1894 and closed in 1968.

 Three different wharves were built at different times to accommodate boats berthing at Okains Bay.
 They were used for transporting livestock, meat, wool, timber, grass seed, dairy produce, store provisions and people.
 The first two wharves became inoperable due to the movement of the sand around them.
 The third wharf was closed and demolished in 1964 and the timber from it was used to repair road bridges in 1964.

 Demographics

-Okains Bay is part of the Eastern Bays-Banks Peninsula statistical area.
+Okains Bay is part of the Banks Peninsula Eastern Bays statistical area.